forcedotcom/salesforcedx-templates/contributing/publishing.md

 To publish the changes to npm, we run the task `Publish Library and Plugin`.
 This task calls the script `publish-workflow.sh` and prompts the user for the required information.
 The publish-workflow script generates an HTTP Request to the CircleCI API.
 It tells CircleCI that it wants to run the `publish-workflow` from the `main` branch.

+### Publish a major release version

+To publish a major release version:

+- First open a PR to update default API version and the correspondent tests (Take a look at [this example](https://github.com/forcedotcom/salesforcedx-templates/pull/340))
+- Then create and merge the port PR
+- Finally, run the publish workflow from command line:
+  `./scripts/publish-workflow.sh <CircleCIToken> <Release-Version>`
+- Skip the Post Publish Step since the version has already been updated.

 ### Prerequisites

 1. All staged changes have been QA'd and Closed.